 Mining information for the model is limited.
 Few mine seep data were available.
 The flow information for these seeps were labeled as estimated.
 The values used for the model are considered assumptions.
-If more data are obtained and contributions are found to be more significant than current estimates, mine seeps might have an effect on modeled pH.
+If more data are obtained and contributions are found to be more significant than current estimates, mine seeps could have an effect on modeled pH.
 In addition, land area was subtracted from forest land use and added to the mining land use on the basis of observed concentrations.
 This assumed that on the basis of monitoring data, additional mine lands/seeps were present in the watersheds, though they have not yet been identified.

 Each MDAS/HSPF model is driven by the basic physiographic characteristics that make up a watershed-land use, soils, slopes, and geology (Section 2.1).
 Therefore, physiographic data must be accurate and complete for each subwatershed.
 Potential uncertainties were introduced into the model because several of these physiographic characteristics were simplified to facilitate modeling.
-In addition, physiographic characteristics change over time and are not necessarily represented by the available data and the chosen calibration period.
-However, this process most likely does not introduce much modeling uncertainty when compared to the other potential sources of uncertainty.
+In addition, physiographic characteristics change over time and are not necessarily represented by the available data and the chosen calibration period